avranju/azure-iot-gateway-sdk/core/devdoc/outproc_modules/on-out-process-gateway-modules.md

     This message is sent by the proxy to the module host whenever a message is received from the message broker.
 The `MESSAGE_HANDLE` is serialized as a byte stream and sent as the *data* of the packet.
 No reply is expected from the module host for this message.
+The module host is expected to invoke `Module_Receive` on the module.

 -   **Message Publish Request**